10 best dog-friendly xeriscape backyard ideas transfer your homes

 • Metal surfaces that become extremely hot

 How to xeriscape with rocks effectively means choosing smooth river rock or rounded gravel rather than sharp angular materials.
 Size matters too – select pieces large enough that dogs won’t swallow them accidentally.
+Use permeable materials whenever possible to manage runoff in areas with heavy rainfall or clay-based soils.
+This approach prevents puddling while maintaining the water-conservation benefits of xeriscaping.

 Design tips for multi-dog or high-activity yards